stephenh/tessell/docs/viewgeneration.md

 There is no reason a developer should have to manually copy this information over into 2 separate files (`ClientPresenter.Display` and `ClientView`).
 [DRY](http://c2.com/cgi/wiki?DontRepeatYourself).

-So gwt-mpv solves this with code generation.
+So Tessell solves this with code generation.
 Not GWT compile-time/deferred-binding code generation, but programmer-time, click-the-button, the-IDE-sees-the-output code generation.

-By running `ant` or an Eclipse launch target (which Eclipse can run automatically on save), gwt-mpv will parse the `client.ui.xml` file and generate the interface, an implementation, and a stub for testing.
+By running `ant` or an Eclipse launch target (which Eclipse can run automatically on save), Tessell will parse the `client.ui.xml` file and generate the interface, an implementation, and a stub for testing.

 Here is the interface (generated):